 Remember this key rule:

-The goal of the financial advisor prospect meeting is to give the client the space to appreciate you by being attracted to the information you provide and how you provide it.-Sara Grillo, CFA
+During the financial advisor prospect meeting, give the client the space to appreciate you by being attracted to the information you provide and how you provide it.-Sara Grillo, CFA

 Throughout your meeting, you have to include an element of mystery because if you spell it all out then they will perceive you as a lower value advisor.
 Essentially right then and there in the middle of the meeting, you have told them that they do not need to pay you for your knowledge.